 Total Number of Students who have Received an Emergency Financial Aid Grant

-The total number of students who have received an emergency grant as of December 31, 2020 is 2,561.
+The total number of students who have received an emergency grant as of March 31, 2021 is 6,125.
+Students may have received both HEERF-I and HEERF-II grants.

 Method(s) used by Midwestern University to Determine who Receives Emergency Financial Aid Grants

-Only students who are or could be eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965, as amended (HEA), may receive emergency financial aid grants as outlined in the U.S. Department of Education guidance on April 21, 2020.
+Only students who are or could be eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965, as amended (HEA), received HEERF-I emergency financial aid grants as outlined in the U.S. Department of Education guidance on April 21, 2020.

 To be eligible under Section 484 in Title IV of the HEA you must be enrolled and currently attending.
 We take our role in administering the CARES HEERF program seriously.
 We are administering the program based on the regulatory language and guidance provided.